awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 **Note**
 In production code, you may need to authenticate the user before granting authorization\.
 If so, you can add authentication logic in the Lambda function as well by calling an authentication provider as directed in the documentation for that provider\.

 In addition to returning an IAM policy, the Lambda authorizer function must also return the caller's principal identifier\.
 It can also optionally return a `context` object containing additional information that can be passed into the integration backend\.
-For more information, see [Output from an Amazon API Gateway Lambda Authorizer](api-gateway-lambda-authorizer-output.md)\.
+For more information, see [Output from an Amazon API Gateway Lambda authorizer](api-gateway-lambda-authorizer-output.md)\.

-### EXAMPLE: Create a Request\-Based Lambda Authorizer Function<a name="api-gateway-lambda-authorizer-request-lambda-function-create"></a>
+### EXAMPLE: Create a request\-based Lambda authorizer function<a name="api-gateway-lambda-authorizer-request-lambda-function-create"></a>

 To create a request\-based Lambda authorizer function, enter the following Node\.js code in the Lambda console and test it in the API Gateway console as follows\.